-The vast majority of graves do not seem to be haunted.
+The vast majority of graves aren’t haunted.
 I would guess that at least 95% of graves are simply tributes to a person’s life.
 No spirit is there.

-Nevertheless, cemeteries are still among the best places to learn ghost hunting.
-In most cemeteries, you’ll find at least one or two very haunted graves.
+Nevertheless, cemeteries are among the best places to learn ghost hunting.
+Most cemeteries include at least one or two very haunted graves.

 That’s all you need, to develop your research techniques.

-In my book, Ghost Hunting in Haunted Cemeteries – A How-To Guide, I explain how to find the graves that are most likely to have ghostly energy.
+In my book, Ghost Hunting in Haunted Cemeteries – A How-To Guide, I explain how to find the graves most likely to have ghostly energy.

-In that book, I give tips about the kinds of cemeteries that are more likely to be haunted.
-I explain which parts of the cemetery — and nearby — seem to harbor more ghosts.
-I describe the artwork and inscriptions to look for, to identify the most haunted graves.
-I show photos to help you find unmarked and neglected graves, which may be haunted.
+In that book, you’ll learn about the kinds of cemeteries that are more likely to be haunted.
+You’ll discover which parts of the cemetery – and nearby – seem to harbor more ghosts.
+You’ll see the artwork and inscriptions to look for, to identify the most haunted graves.
+You’ll see photos to help you find unmarked and neglected graves, which may be haunted.

-And, I provide one simple rule to find ghosts if you’re in a hurry, or don’t know where to start looking in a haunted cemetery.
+And, you’ll uncover one simple rule to find ghosts if you’re in a hurry, or don’t know where to start looking in a haunted cemetery.